apache/dubbo-js/packages/dubbo-express/README.md

 # apache-dubbo-express

-Connect is a family of libraries for building and consuming APIs on different languages and platforms, and [apache-dubbo](https://www.npmjs.com/package/apache-dubbo) brings type-safe APIs with Protobuf to TypeScript.
+Dubbo is a family of libraries for building and consuming APIs on different languages and platforms, and [apache-dubbo](https://www.npmjs.com/package/apache-dubbo) brings type-safe APIs with Protobuf to TypeScript.